Behavioral Health

 Behavioral health interventions are brief courses of care with a focus on the worker's ability to return to work by addressing psychosocial barriers that impede their recovery.

 Intervention can take many forms.
 Cognitive behavioral therapy, problem solving therapy, and motivational interviewing are popular methods.
-For an overview of other common modalities, see https://aims.uw.edu/evidence-based-behavioral-interventions-primary-care.

 Behavioral health interventions are appropriate if the provider has reason to believe that psychosocial factors, difficulty coping, or additional barriers may be affecting the worker’s medical treatment and management of an injury, or affecting their return to work efforts.
+It is important to note that these services are not a replacement for mental health services.
+If there is suspected mental health, please refer to our mental health services resource.

 Billing & Payment Policy

-Provider Type Prior Authorization?
-Requirements & Limitations Coverage Policies
+Provider Type Requirements Coverage Policies

-• Requires AP referral
+Psychologists Requires AP referral

-• Chapter 22 MARFS
+Chapter 22 MARFS

-Master’s Level Therapists (MLTs) No
+Master’s Level Therapists (MLTs) Requires AP referral

-• Chapter 10 MARFS
+Chapter 22 MARFS

 Note: Behavioral health interventions aren’t covered if a diagnosed mental health condition has been accepted or denied by order on a claim.
 See Chapter 17 of MARFS for details on treating mental health conditions.